 Sleep

 A sleeping character can't do anything.
-A sleeping character has a 1/4 chance of waking up on his/her/its turn.
+If you are asleep and are dealt damage from an attack, you have a 1/2 chance of waking up.
+Otherwise, there is a 1/4 chance of waking up naturally on his/her/its turn.

 Immobilization